Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 - Us (horror movie, same director)

-- Rosemary’s Baby (horror movie, a sole voice of reason)
+- Rosemary’s Baby (horror, a sole voice of reason)

 - Westworld (things that look like people yet aren’t quite)